ahryho/psychoGxE/code/integrative/meqtl/README.md

 ### Folders structure

 - `00_prepare the data`: the script for phenotype data to identify differentially methylated regions (DMRs)
-- `01_tca`: Tensor Composition Analysis usig the R package TCA
+- `02_get_distances_between_cpgs_ensg`: Tensor Composition Analysis usig the R package TCA
-- `02_lm_vif`: script for checking for multicollinarity between blood cell types using VIF
+- `03_run_qtl_analysis`:
-- `02a_lm`: cell type-specificity on DMAm using lm excluding the cell type with the highest VIF
+- `04_me-qtl_analysis`: cell type-specificity on DMAm using lm excluding the cell type with the highest VIF
-- `02b_lm`: cell type-specificity on DMAm using lm including all cell types
-- `03_get_significant`: get statistically signififcant at FDR < 0.05 associations, and extract assocaition with meQTL CpGs
-- `04_epistress_score`: epistress score calculation for Sarah Merrill from the University of British Columbia

 ### Results

-The results are stored on the MPIP computational cluster: `/binder/mgp/workspace/2020_DexStim_Array_Human/dex-stim-human-array/output/data/integrative/cell_type_enrichment/`
+The results are stored on the MPIP computational cluster: `/binder/mgp/workspace/2020_DexStim_Array_Human/dex-stim-human-array/output/data/integrative/matrixEQTL/meqtls/`